Prepare for sleep with Yin Yoga

 Kidney 1 (Bubbling Spring)

 Situated on the sole of the foot, this point grounds and calms the body.
 Use your thumbs to apply gentle pressure.
-In the Video, I use this in combination with Yin Yoga practice to ground the energy down and away from the head.
+In the video, I use this in point in combination with a Yin Yoga pose to ground the energy down and away from the head.

-Let the power of Yin guide you into a more relaxed state and ultimately help you to find deep, restorative sleep.
+Let the power of Yin guide your students into a more relaxed state and ultimately help them find restorative sleep.

 Simone x